sriram23/semma-pasi/README.md

 ## Contact

-For questions or support, please reach out to [your email address].
+For questions or support, please reach out to sriramsubramanian23@gmail.com.

 ---